 The history of Trefriw, Crafnant House & our story

-Our village, Trefriw, in Eryri | Snowdonia, North Wales, has a fascinating history which we delve into here.
+Our village, Trefriw, in Eryri | Snowdonia, North Wales, has a fascinating history which we delve into here!

-Crafnant House in Trefriw was built in 1870 and also has an interesting past - Jasmine has recently written a book about the story of it.
+Crafnant House in Trefriw itself was built in 1870 and also has an interesting past - Jasmine has recently written a book about the story of it.

 We bought the house in 2017 and have been welcoming guests to our B&B ever since, and we reflect on our fun journey at the end!